ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

   ![jenkins created job success](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/05/jenkins-shared-library-seed-poc-micro.png)

 ## Conclusion
-In this first part of a two part series, we set up the minimum configuration requirements to use `seed` jobs.
+In this first part of a two part series, we set up the minimum configuration requirements to use seed jobs.
 Our `seedJob` onboards a very simple Freestyle Job from our `microservice-pipelines` repository that allows us to maintain all of our pipeline configurations in source control.
 The use of seed jobs makes onboarding/re-onboarding services quick and easy.
-At my current client this was extremely helpful because it allowed us to remain agile while the clients requirements change.
+At my current client this was extremely helpful because it allowed us to remain agile while the clients requirements changed.

-In our next post, we will be reconfigure `seed.groovy` to build a regular Pipeline job and a Multibranch Pipeline job.
-Additionally, we will configure the use of Jenkins Shared Library to execute different  stages depending on the type of the jenkins job running.
+In our next post, we will reconfigure `seed.groovy` to build a regular Pipeline job and a Multibranch Pipeline job.
+Additionally, we will configure the use of [Jenkins Shared Library](https://jenkins.io/doc/book/pipeline/shared-libraries/) to execute different stages depending on the type of the jenkins job running.